 Career Developments Magazine

 Career Developments, the NCDA quarterly magazine for members-only, is a themed publication offering articles that balance a broad vision with practical applications.
-Published four times per year, each issue offers a focused article on a select theme, a feature article on a prominent NCDA event, and specific content for departments that match the work settings of members.
+Each issue offers a focused article on a select theme, a feature article on a prominent NCDA event, and specific content for departments that match the work settings of members.

 In response to requests for “going green,” the print magazine is now available to all NCDA Members in a digital format.
 We understand that many members enjoy holding the printed magazine in their hands after receiving it their mailbox.
 The print format is still available as a membership option.
 Those in the United States may opt to receive the print version, at no additional charge.
 Those from outside of the US may elect to receive a print copy for $15 annually.
-This price covers the ever increasing cost of postage.
 Please make your selection for print during your membership renewal process by using the membership form or accessing your profile under Members Only.
-Questions about this change may be directed to email@example.com.
+Questions about this change may be directed to firstname.lastname@example.org.
 We hope you enjoy the new digital option as part of your membership benefits!

 Table of Contents